Sainte-Suzanne tourism & sightseeing

 In the 15th century during the Hundred Years war between the French and the English, Sainte Suzanne fell and was occupied by the English for 14 years.
 It was retaken by the French following the treachery of one of the English soldiers.
 Another wave of fighting followed in the 16th century with the Wars of Religion.
 During these periods of war the town's defences continued to be improved and strengthened.

 On the edge of town be sure to visit the remains of the Norman camp made during the three year siege.
 This is called the 'Campe des Anglais'.
 Also nearby is the Dolmen des Erves which dates from the 4th or 5th century BC showing very early signs of human occupation in this area.

 La Ferté Clairbois is a medieval centre with copies of a donjon, draw bridge, medieval garden and lots of activities showing the activities of a knight in medieval times - including jousting demonstations.

-From just across the valley, the views back across to Sainte-Suzanne are also highly recommended, while a stroll along the river banks to see the watermills is also very pleasant.
+From just across the valley, the views back across to Sainte-Suzanne are highly recommended: follow the path from the village to Tertre Ganne.
+A stroll along the river banks to see the watermills is also very pleasant.

 Sainte-Suzanne has received the following tourist classifications: one of the most beautiful village in France (plus beau villages); listed town of Art and History